Bloody Islamic State video puts China in cross-hairs

 A traditionally Muslim group, many Uighurs complain of cultural and religious repression and discrimination by China.

-It appears to be the Islamic State’s “first direct threat” against China, Dr. Michael Clarke, an expert on Xinjiang at the National Security College of Australian National University, told Agence France-Presse.
+It appears to be the Islamic State’s “first direct threat” against China, Dr. Michael Clarke, an expert on Xinjiang at the National Security College of Australian National University, told AFP.

 “It is the first time that Uighur-speaking militants have claimed allegiance to IS,” he added.